-14. a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work Don't Know (ii) Roofing Don't Know (iii) Central heating Don't Know (iv) National House Building Council (NHBC) Don't Know (v) Damp course Don't Know (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Don't Know b. ve answered yes or 'with title deeds', please give details of the work or ons to which the guarantee(s) relate(s): C. any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: No 15.
-Boundar last 10 ye you are aware, has any boundary of your property been moved in the ears? ve answered yes, please give details: No
+14. Guarantees a.
+Are there any guarantees or warranties for any of the following: (i) Electrical work No Yes Don't know With title doods Lost Cannot Answer (ii) Roofing Ne Yes Don't know With title deeds Lost Cannot Answor (iii) Central heating No Yes Don't know With title doods Lost Cannot Answor (iv) NHBC No Yos Don't know With title doods Lost Cannot Answor (v) Damp course Ne Yes Don't know With title doods Lost Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) Ne Yes Don't know With title deeds Lost Cannot Answor b.
+If you have answered 'yes' or 'with title deed or installations to which the guarantee(s) rela ls', pleas te(s): e give de etails of t he work We don't have these certificates but previous owner has specified as above C. Are there any outstanding claims under any of the guarantees listed above?
+Yes / No If you have answered yes, please give details: 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+If you have answered yes, please give details: Yes / No / Den't knew

-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-No b. that affects your property in some other way?
-No C. that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes / No / Den't know b. that affects your property in some other way?
+Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
+Yes / No / Den't knew If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of

-Declaration by the s eller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+Declaration by the seller(s)/or other authorised body or person(s)

+I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

 Signature(s):

+·

 Date: